Idasile/bhameyie.github.io/about.md

     The title "47 ronin" is in reference to the <a href="http://en.wikipedia.org/wiki/Forty-seven_Ronin"> japanese tale of the same</a>.
 As the story relates to 47 ronin (i.e. leaderless samurai) who coordinated their effort to achieve a common goal, I thought it appropriate to use as the title of a blog about distributed systems (decoupled and sometime leaderless 'entities'/actors/services which work together to achieve their intended purpose).
    </p>
-            <p>All opinions mentioned are my own and do not reflect those of my current employer</p>

         </div>

 <div class="span4">